gherardovarando/leaflet-map-builder/README.md

 ##### Layer configuration

-- `type` String, one of the possible layer types: tileLayer, tileLayerWMS, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker, circleMarker, csvTiles, tileLayerMultiSlice.
+- `type` String, one of the possible layer types: tileLayer, tileLayerWMS, imageOverlay (or imageLayer), featureGroup, layerGroup, polygon, polyline, rectangle, circle, marker, circlemarker, csvTiles, tileLayerMultiSlice.
 - `name` String (optional).
 - `role` String (optional), a string of type `role1 role2 role3` where each role can be one of the following:
   - `drawnItems` for featureGroup type layers it indicates that the given layer has to be used as the featureGroup for editing in the drawControl.
-  - `guide` the given layer will be used as snap guideLayer, works for polygon, polyline, rectangle, marker, circleMarker, featureGroup, layerGroup.
+  - `guide` the given layer will be used as snap guideLayer, works for polygon, polyline, rectangle, marker, circlemarker, featureGroup, layerGroup.
 - `author` String (optional).
 - `details` String (optional).
 - `multiLevel` Logical, use the multiLevel (``.ml``) verison of the type of layer.